matbochenek42/SQL-Analysis-of-Bike-Sales/README.md

 In almost all groups men tend to order more than women.
 </p>

-### Number of orders for every country for each season
+### Number of orders for every country for each season:

 ``` sql
 --2.1 Number of orders for every country for each season